 We found many similar images of the enormous fossil-like structure via a reverse image search.
 According to an article published in Taiwan Today on November 6, 2018, the giant structure was an art installation.
 The article shared a similar image as seen in recent Facebook posts.
 It stated that the bones of the giant skeleton are made up of plastic and were created by Taiwanese artist Tu Wei-Cheng in Krabi.

-The Ministry of Foreign Affairs of Taiwan published an article by the Ministry of Culture (MOC) in 2018 about two large-scale installations by Taiwanese artists.
+In 2018, the Ministry of Foreign Affairs of Taiwan published an article about two large-scale installations by Taiwanese artists.
 One is Tu Wei-Cheng's "Giant Ruins," which exhibited the bones of a giant and a serpent.
 The other is from artist collective LuxuryLogico's "Voyage in Time," which exhibited a long tail boat.
-The artwork looked like an excavation site.
+Both artworks looked like an excavation site.
 The art piece was given special clearance to be displayed at the Khao Khanab Nam Caves in Krabi.

 Humanoid giants are not real.
 Their origins are mainly found in folklore, mythologies, and fairytales from around the world.
 There is no proof of their existence.